Klosmi/html-basics/JS-basic.md

   *We have a private property (in OOP point of view) `let defaultLocation`.
 We can not access it outside of the `Circle` object.*
   *But we want to be able to read this `defaultLocation` (we don't want to modify it).*
   [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty):  defines a new property directly on an object.
-  *The 1st argument of this method is the obejct that we want to add a new property to: here is the `this`, the new Circle object.*
+  *The 1st argument of this method is the object that we want to add a new property to: here is the `this`, the new Circle object.*
   *The 2nd argument is the nem of our property: `'defaultLocation'`*
   *The 3rd argument is an object,.which has a key:value pair → the key is `get`, the value is a `function`.
 In this function we return the `defaultLocation`.*
   ```